RPA in Yambo: local field effects

 ../../_images/hBN-2D-LFE_qx.png

-Absorption and EELS spectra from the macroscopic dielectric function (Eq.
-(4)) with the electric field in the in-plane direction.
+Absorption and EELS spectra (in the optical limit) from the macroscopic dielectric function (Eq.
+(4) and Eq.
+(5)) with the electric field in the in-plane direction.

 There is very little influence of local fields for 2D hBN.
 This is generally the case for semiconductors or materials with a smoothly varying electronic density.